scottyphillips/pychonet/README.md

 Designed to work with Python 3.9+.
 Built on asyncio for compatibility with Home Assistant and other async frameworks.

+> ⚠️ **Project status: maintenance mode.** This project is no longer under active feature development.
+Sayurin's [pyhems](https://github.com/sayurin/pyhems) is a modern, actively developed alternative, built from a clean slate rather than carrying eight years of incremental history.
+>
+> I want to thank everyone for their support the last 8 years; especially all the contributors.
+It wasn't exactly on my bingo card in 2018 here in Australia of all places, to publish a library to pypi for integrating with Japanese smart appliances, yet here we are.
+It's been a fun project; it is now time for me to enjoy life with my kids without having to worry about supporting someone else's EV smart charger/discharger, rice cookers, or smart power conditioners!

 ## Installation

 ```bash